aosp-mirror/platform_external_qemu/android/docs/DARWIN-DEV.md

 ### Cross compiling to Windows with clang-cl

-***It is higly recommended to use a windows machine for windows development, vs cross compilation.***
+***It is highly recommended to use a windows machine for windows development, vs cross compilation.***

 It is possible to cross compile from MacOs to windows.
 This is mainly useful to quickly discover compilation issues, as you will not be able to actually run the code.